Is financial advice free?

 Independent vs restricted advice

-Broadly speaking, there are two types of financial advisor:
+Broadly speaking, there are two types of financial adviser:

-Wesleyan Financial Services Consultants are restricted advisors.
+Specialist Financial Advisers from Wesleyan Financial Services are restricted advisors.
 They are employed by the company and typically advise on products from within the Wesleyan Group (though they can also advise on third-party protection products and mortgages).

 Independent advisers will consider products from a wide range of firms across the market.

 All financial advisers must be approved or authorised by the Financial Conduct Authority.
 Both independent and restricted advisers must pass the same qualifications and meet the same requirements to ensure they are providing suitable advice.

 We make no bones about the fact that our advisers provide restricted advice.
 Because they work in-house, they don’t usually have to charge hourly rates like a lot of independents do.